SeivenBell/oqd-core/README.md

-# Frontend for the Open Quantum Design (OQD) Stack
+# Open Quantum Design (OQD) Stack
+This repo contains code for the frontend and backend of the OQD stack.

 ## Table of contents
 - [Quick Start](#quickstart) <br/>